YouwangDeng/Leetcode/455-Term-Note.md

     ```

 * In Java, treeMap is based on black-red tree, HashMap is base on hashCode and equals, PriorityQueue is base on Min-Heap
+* printTicks prototype should not be in the header file.
+It's a helper function for printHist, and is not used in the main program.